uchicago-dsi/uchicago-bead-challenge-validation-tool/README.md

 ## What this package does _not_ check

-1. **Availability / Fabric Validation:** This package does not check locations against the Fabric or FCC Availability Data.
+1. **Availability / Fabric Validation:** This package does not check locations against the FCC Fabric or FCC Availability Data.
 2. **Correctness of open text fields:** There are a number of open text fields (such as `resolution` in the `challenges.csv` file.
 BEAD INSPECTOR checks to make sure that these fields are not empty, but does not check to verify the correctness of the content.

 ## Using BEAD Inspector